vservetas/UMCT.github.io/_posts/2014-09-14-School-is-back.md

 We'll have more news to announce soon!

-If you are interested in joining the team, don't be afraid to send us a note at umct@umn.edu.
+If you are interested in joining the team, don't be afraid to send us a note at umnct@umn.edu.

 Don't forget to follow us on [Facebook](https://facebook.com/UofMCycling) and on [Twitter](https://twitter.com/uofmcycling)!